-Each year, six visiting artists and scholars, one of whom is the long term artist-in-residence, from international, national, and regional locations greatly enhance the USM Art program.
+Each year, visiting artists and scholars, one of whom is the long term artist-in-residence, from international, national, and regional locations greatly enhance the USM Art program.
 During their stay, the artists and scholars engage in activities ranging from student art critiques, demonstrations, art exhibitions and lectures.
-(Check the Exhibitions and Events link for the current list of upcoming lectures.)
-Past visiting artists and scholars include Steven Badgett of SIMPARCH, John Beardsley, Jennillie Brewster, George Smith, Barbara Sullivan, Mel Chin and Nina Katchadourian.
+(Click here for upcoming lectures.)
+Past visiting artists and scholars include Steven Badgett of SIMPARCH, John Beardsley, Jennillie Brewster, George Smith, Barbara Sullivan, Mel Chin, Nina Katchadourian, Anna Hepler and Andrea Sulzer.

 Lecture Series Videos:

 Visiting Artist talks about her work in an hour long lecture and discussion at the University of Southern Maine Lecture Series in the Visual Arts.

 Visiting Scholar discusses contemporary multimedia art at the University of Southern Maine Lecture Series in the Visual Arts.

 Visiting Scholar discusses moving image media at the University of Southern Maine Lecture Series in the Visual Arts.

 Artist in Residence talks about her work in an hour long lecture and discussion at the University of Southern Maine Lecture Series in the Arts.

 March 16, 2012 http://youtu.be/ngdMYcW_hok